evanbechtol/blog-posts/NodeJS/Service-based Architecture.md

 #### Question: Why can't I just place my business logic inside of my controller?
 This is a great question!
 Because our routes are (in this case) created using the Express framework, there's a ton of extra fluff that is added to the `req` and `res` objects.
-If we want to test our business logic, we are now tasked with the burden of creating a mock of those entire objects! :cold_sweat:  By encapsulating all of our business logic inside of services, we are able to test it without having to mock-up the Express `req` or `res` objects! :relaxed:
+If we want to test our business logic, we are now tasked with the burden of creating a mock of those entire objects :cold_sweat:!
+By encapsulating all of our business logic inside of services, we are able to test it without having to mock-up the Express `req` or `res` objects :relaxed:!

 ## Service Layer
 The service layer encapsulates and abstracts all of our business logic from the rest of the application.